Calcium imaging: Genetically encoded calcium indicators

 While fluorescent systems are widely used, bioluminescent Ca2+ reporters may also hold potential because of their ability to abrogate autofluorescence, photobleaching [no excitation wavelength is needed], biological degradation and toxicity, in addition to higher signal-to-noise ratios.
 Such systems may rely on aequorin and the luciferin coelenterazine.
 Ca2+ binding causes a conformational change that facilitates coelenterazine oxidation.
 The resultant photoproduct emits blue light as it returns to the ground state.
-Colocalization of aequorin with GFP facilitates BRET/CRET (Bioluminescence or Chemiluminescence Resonance Energy Transfer), resulting in a 19 - 65 brightness increase.
+Colocalization of aequorin with GFP facilitates BRET/CRET (Bioluminescence or Chemiluminescence Resonance Energy Transfer), resulting in a 19 - 65 times brightness increase.
 Such structures can be used to probe millimolar to nanomolar calcium concentrations.
 A similar system invokes obelin and its luciferin coelenteramide, which may possess faster calcium response time and Mg2+ insensitivity than its aqueorin counterpart.
 Such systems can also leverage the self-assembly of luciferase components.
-In a system dubbed “nano-lantern,” the luciferase RLuc8 is split and placed on different ends of CaM.
+In a system dubbed "nano-lantern," the luciferase RLuc8 is split and placed on different ends of CaM.
 Calcium binding brings the RLuc8 components in close proximity, reforming luciferase, and allowing it to transfer to an acceptor fluorescent protein.

 To minimize damage to the visualized cells, two-photon microscopy is often invoked to detect the fluorescence from the reporters.
 The use of near-IR wavelengths and minimization of axial spread of the point function allows for nanometer resolution and deep penetration into the tissue.
 The dynamic range is often determined from such measurements.
 For non-ratiometric indicators (typically single protein indicators), it is the ratio of the fluorescence intensities obtained under Ca2+ saturated and depleted conditions, respectively.
 However, for ratiometric indicators, the dynamic range is the ratio of the maximum FRET efficiency ratio (calcium saturated) to the minimum FRET efficiency ratio (calcium depleted).
 Yet another common quantity used to measure signals produced by calcium concentration fluxes is the signal-to-baseline ratio (SBR), which is simply the ratio of the change in fluorescence (F - F0) over the baseline fluorescence.
 This can be related to the SNR (signal to noise ratio) by multiplying the SBR by the square root of the number of counted photons.

-A special class of genetically encoded calcium indicators are designed to form a permanent fluorescent tag in active neurons.
-They are based on the photoswitchable protein mEos which turns from green to red when illuminated with violet light.
-Combined with the calcium sensor calmodulin, violet light photoconverts only neurons that have elevated calcium levels.
-SynTagMA is a synapse-targeted version of CaMPARI2.